ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 # Accessing Button Names #

-Unity has an interface to retrieve button names.
+OuyaController has a static method to retrieve button names.
 A null button name means the button was not found.

 ```
 OuyaController.ButtonData buttonData;